MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step6.md

 ![](media/delete_checkpoint.png)
 2. In the warning dialog, click **Delete**.
 ![](media/delete_warn.png)
-3. After the checkpoint is deleted, you list should look something like this:
+3. After the checkpoint is deleted, your list should look something like this:
 ![](media/after_delete.png)